 To retain admission, you must obtain an APS of at least 28 in the NSC.
-The selection process has two stages:
+The colorising process has two stages:

-- Submission of a portfolio of at least 20 recent works, which must be sent to the Department of Visual Arts by 30 June.
-The Department will then use your APS, your portfolio, your academic merit score and a questionnaire to determine if you are eligible for the final selection process.
-Please submit your online application on the UP Portal at least two weeks before 30 June. - The final selection process takes place in July and consists of an interview and selection tests.
-Detailed information about the selection steps, including the portfolio - requirements and the questionnaire, can be obtained at www.up.ac.za/visualarts.
+- To retain admission, you must obtain an APS of at least 28 in the NSC.
+The selection process has two stages: Submission of a portfolio of at least 20 recent works, which must be sent to the School of the Arts: Visual Arts by 31 July.
+The School of the Arts: Visual Arts will then use your APS, your portfolio, your academic merit point score and a questionnaire to determine if you are eligible for the final selection process.
+Please submit your online application on the UP Portal at least two weeks before 31 July. - The final selection process takes place in August and consists of an interview and selection tests.
+Detailed information about the selection steps, including the portfolio requirements and the questionnaire, can be obtained at www.up.ac.za/visualarts.

-You will be notified by email and/or SMS if you qualify for the final selection process. - Approximately 100 applicants are invited to take part in the final selection process and the results are made available by mid-August.
-The UP online status of applicants will be updated accordingly in September.
+You will be notified by email and/or SMS if you qualify for the final selection process. - Approximately 100 applicants are invited to take part in the final selection process, and the results are made available by mid-September.
+The UP online status of applicants will be updated accordingly in October.
+The final selection process takes place in August and consists of an interview and selection tests.